Three performers stabbed at Saudi entertainment event: state TV

 Crown Prince Mohammed bin Salman has eased social restrictions and promoted entertainment previously banned in the conservative Muslim kingdom, risking a backlash from religious critics.

-The assailant’s identity and motive was not immediately clear but state television Al Ekhbariya described him as an Arab resident.
-It said the victims were two men and a woman.
+The motivation for the attack was not immediately clear.
+Saudi Arabia intervened in Yemen’s civil war in 2015 against the Iran-aligned Houthis.

+SPA said the victims, two men and a woman, sustained “superficial wounds” and were stabilized after receiving medical care.

-A video tweeted by the broadcaster appeared to show a man in street clothes rushing the stage towards a group of costumed performers and then falling to the ground as someone else chased him.
+A video tweeted by state television Al Ekhbariya appeared to show a man in street clothes rushing the stage toward a group of costumed performers and then falling to the ground as someone else chased him.

+Another online video showed the scene from another angle, as the assailant tumbled off the stage and the performers fled.

 The “Riyadh Season” festival’s website said the offerings at the park include live shows and music, light installations, wall climbing and zip lining.